-- use the main entrance of the school; - sign in at the main office when they arrive.
+- make an appointment to come to the school - use the main entrance of the school; - sign in at the main office when they arrive.
 The office staff can get important messages and materials to your child; - visitors (other than guest speakers) will not be given permission to attend classes or visit with students; - students and staff are required to notify the administration of trespassers in the building.